Find help for a loved one is a call away.

 Many treatment centers offer additional forms of therapy, including equine (horse), music, and yoga.
 While unconventional, they often work well as supplemental therapies.
 They allow recovering addicts to engage in joyful activities while providing some relief from the stress of treatment.

 Friends and families of a substance abuser often suffer just as much as the addict.
 They can feel powerless as they are caught up in the torrent of drama that comes with addiction.
 Watching someone crumble under addiction is heartbreaking.
 If you find yourself in this situation, there is something you can do about it.

 Staging an intervention for a loved one can be a powerful tool towards getting them into treatment.
 An intervention is an assembly of friends and family to intervene in the person’s substance abuse addiction with the goal of persuading them to get help for their disease.
 Interventions should be based on love, support, and compassion, and should be non-judgmental in nature.

 It is always recommended to hire a professional interventionist to lead your intervention.
 If you’re not able to find one, give us a call and our specialists will help walk you through the steps of staging your own intervention.
 The power of intervention is that a substance abuser will see how much they are loved and cared for.
 Additionally, it will help them see how they are adversely affecting the lives of people around them.
 Many addicts who went on to a successful recovery attribute intervention as one of the primary factors that led them to seek help.

 The Advantages of Traveling for Treatment

 If you or a friend or relative in Mesa, Arizona is suffering with the disease of substance abuse addiction, give us a call.
-Our trained specialists are awaiting your call, and will answer your questions about detox, rehab, aftercare and intervention.
-They can also recommend a treatment facility to you near Mesa.
-Start your healing now and give one of our specialists a call at (480) 999-3388
+Our trained specialists are awaiting your call.
+They will answer your questions about detox, rehab, aftercare and intervention.
+Additionally, they can recommend a treatment facility to you near Mesa.
+Start your healing now and give one of our specialists a call at (480) 378-0660.